tha061/DataRing/Readme.md

 make
 ./out/ecelgamal
 ```

+#NOTE: This implementation is tested with Ubuntu 16-04 version.
+It shoudl work with newer version too.

 ## Security
 This library is for academic purposes, gives no security guarantees and may contain implementation vulnerabilities.